 Honor and comfort with fresh flowers

 All inclusive, whether you are 2 or 92

 Reaching out to the community

 families, youth and adults

 Learn more about how to be a part of the Community Garden here.

 1st Wednesdays FBC serves the Grace Fellowship Meal to the hungry in our community to the 1st Wednesdays of the month.
 On Tuesday evening the team gathers in the FBC kitchen to prepare the meal for Wednesday, then delivers and serves the meal on Wednesday evening.
 Join this community.

 FBC is a collection site for non-perishable food for the GUM Food Pantry.
 Collection bins are in the Atrium and Children’s Wing.
 Bring items every time you come to church.

-FBC has been delivering Mobile Meals for over 60 years to people in our community who need meals and are unable to cook for themselves.
-The FBC delivery day is the 3rd Friday of every month.
+FBC has been delivering Meals on Wheels (formally called Mobil Meals) for over 60 years to people in our community who need meals and are unable to cook for themselves.
+The FBC delivery day is the 3rd Friday of every month at 9:30 am, 1401 Benjamin Parkway.
 Volunteers are needed to drive an assigned route each month or you can volunteer as a sub.